-Eggshell fragments were collected at the three successful sites (table 1).
-In addition, feathers were collected at two sites.
+Eggshell fragments were collected at six of the successful sites (table 1).
+In addition, three dead whole eggs (2+1) were collected from two nests, and feathers were collected at three sites.

-All samples were stored in Greenland to be transferred to Denmark with CITES permits in 2017.
+All samples were transferred to Denmark with veterinary and CITES permits as required.